release notes inspiration

 While app release notes are designed to help keep users informed about updates and improvements, they’re also an excellent opportunity to exhibit brand recognition and identity.

 However, they aren’t always good.
-Often, they’re really, really bad.
+Sometimes, they’re really, really bad.

-Scroll through some of your favorite apps’ release notes, and you’ll likely find they are dry and boring, giving only small insights into what was updated.
-They often write “bug fixes” and leave it at that.
+Scroll through some of your favorite apps’ release notes and you’ll likely find them to be dry and boring.
+They give only small insights into what was updated, often writing “bug fixes” and leaving it at that.

 As an app (mobile, desktop, or both), you want user stickiness.
 You want users to be raving fans and encourage their friends, families, or business colleagues to use your app.

-In this article, we share what app release notes are, why they’re important, how to write them well, and some of the best (and worst) ones we’ve seen.
+Learn why app release notes are important, how to write them well, where to release them, and some of the best (and worst) ones we’ve seen.

 Table of Contents